huridocs/uwazi-documentation/admin-docs/how-to-translate-the-Uwazi-interface.md

 -   Step 2: Click on the **Translations** toggle in the top bar next to the language options.
 This will underline all translatable items in the current view.

 ![](images/image_92.png)
-Step 3: Click on the item you want to translate, add the translations, and click **Submit**.
+-   Step 3: Click on the item you want to translate, add the translations, and click **Submit**.
+Repeat for the other underlined items on the page.
+-   Step 4: Navigate to other Uwazi views and translate all underlined items.

 Option 2: Settings